esp-rs/book/src/installation/installing-rust-for-esp.md

 - For bare-metal (`no_std`) applications, use `riscv32imc-unknown-none-elf`
 - For applications that require `std`, use `riscv32imc-esp-espidf`

-The standard library target (`riscv32imc-esp-espidf`) is currently [Tier 3] and does not have prebuilt objects distributed through `rustup`.

 The bare-metal target can be installed by running:

 ```bash
 rustup target add riscv32imc-unknown-none-elf
 ```

-For `std` applications, the `riscv32imc-esp-espidf` target does not have prebuilt objects distributed through rustup, therefore the `-Z build-std` [unstable cargo feature] is required within your project.
+For `std` applications, the `riscv32imc-esp-espidf` target is currently [Tier 3] and does not have prebuilt objects distributed through rustup, therefore the `-Z build-std` [unstable cargo feature] is required within your project.
 This [unstable cargo feature] can also be added to `.cargo/config.toml` of your project.
-Our [template projects], which we will later discuss, already take care of this.
+Our [template projects], which we will later discuss, already takes care of this.

 Also, when building `std` applications, make sure you have [`LLVM`] and [`ldproxy`] installed.
+ESP-IDF will be installed by [`esp-idf-sys`] altough you can also use an existing installation, see [ESP-IDF installation note].

 At this point, you are ready to build applications for all the Espressif chips based on RISC-V architecture.